aadilmallick/my-notes-docusaurus/docs/chrome-extensions/01-intro.md

 }
 ```

-:::warning
+> [!WARNING] Title
-Keep in mind that any optional permissions you request if not granted will be undefined.
+> Keep in mind that any optional permissions you request if not granted will be undefined.
 If `chrome.alarms` is requested as an optional permission, beware that
-:::warning

 Here is an example of setting up optional permissions knowing that they could be undefined at runtime: